Medieval art: African Medieval Art

-Migration Period through Christianization
+Migration Period through Christianisation

-Migration Period art describes the art of the "barbarian" Germanic and Eastern-European peoples who were on the move, and then settling within the former Roman Empire, during the Migration Period from about 300-700; the blanket term covers a wide range of ethnic or regional styles including early Anglo-Saxon art, Visigothic art, Viking art, and Merovingian art, all of which made use of the animal style as well as geometric motifs derived from classical art.
-By this period the animal style had reached a much more abstracted form than in earlier Scythian art or La Tène style.
-Most artworks were small and portable and those surviving are mostly jewellery and metalwork, with the art expressed in geometric or schematic designs, often beautifully conceived and made, with few human figures and no attempt at realism.
+The concept "Migration Period art" includes the art of the "barbarian" Germanic and Eastern-European peoples who immigrated into and then settled within the former Roman Empire and in greater Europe during the Migration Period from about 300 to 700; the blanket term covers a wide range of ethnic or regional styles including early Anglo-Saxon art, Visigothic art, Viking art, and Merovingian art, all of which made use of the animal style as well as of geometric motifs derived from classical art.
+By this period the animal style had reached a much more abstracted form than in earlier Scythian art or in La Tène style.
+Most artworks were small and portable, and those surviving are mostly jewellery and metalwork, with the art expressed in geometric or schematic designs, often beautifully conceived and made, with few human figures and no attempt at realism.
 The early Anglo-Saxon grave goods from Sutton Hoo are among the best examples.